concordancejs/concordance/README.md

   Symbol properties are compared by identity.
 * `Promise` values are compared by identity only.
 * `Symbol` values are compared by identity only.
+* Recursion stops whenever a circular reference is encountered.
+If the same cycle is present in the actual and expected values they're considered equal, but they're unequal otherwise.

 ### Formatting details